 Week 1: Arrange your group or asked to be placed in one.
-Group names will be emailed out by Monday, July 8th.

-Week 2: Submit a proposal to Professor Edington for the complete list of sites for approval, and who is responsible for each (by Friday, July 12th).

-Week 3: Visit the sites and take photos; research the historical sites using resources from University of Edinburgh Library and Special Collections, online resources, etc;
+Week 2: Submit a proposal to Professor Edington for the complete list of 8 sites for approval (including the 4 provided by Professor Edington).
+Week 3: Research the historical sites using resources from University of Edinburgh Library and Special Collections, online resources, etc; Week 4: Visit the sites themselves; complete site summaries (you may opt to do some collectively, divide up others to be completed individually).

-Week 4: Draft your essay based upon your research.
-Share with your group for feedback (we will do group editing sessions in class as well).

-Week 5: Finalize your essay based on feedback; complete the digital map; complete a self-assessment about your contributions to the group.
+Week 5: Complete the digital map; make a group presentation to the class; complete a self-assessment about your contributions to the group.